 You’re probably not going to make Dwayne Johnson money, but you can certainly earn a good slice on the platform.

-How do you start making money on Instagram?
+How do you start making money with Instagram?

 Like other social media platforms, there’s more than one path to cash.
 Here they are!